josevnz/tutorials/docs/EmpireStateRunUp/TUTORIAL.md

 There are very 3 simple rules:

-1) Rule #1: **Don't do it**.
+1) Rule #1: **Please don't do it**.
 Data flow changes, your scrapper will break the minute you are done getting the data.
 It will require time an effort. _Lots of it_.
 2) Rule #2: **Read rule number 1**.
 If you cannot get the data in another format then go to rule #3
-3) Rule #3: __Choose a good framework to automate what you can__ and prepare to do heavy data cleanup (also known as give me patience for the stuff I cannot control)
+3) Rule #3: __Choose a good framework to automate what you can__ and prepare to do heavy data cleanup (also known as give me patience for the stuff I cannot control, like poorly done HTML and CSS)

 I decided to use [Selenium Web Driver](https://www.selenium.dev/documentation/webdriver/) as it calls a real browser, like [FireFox](https://www.mozilla.org/en-US/firefox/new/), to navigate the website.
 Selenium allows to automate browser actions while you get the same rendered HTML you see when you navigate the site.